 Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions.
-Some donorimposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-There were no donorimposed restrictions of a perpetual nature at June 30, 2022 and 2021.
 Contributions restricted by donors are reported as increases in net assets without donor restrictions if the restrictions expire (that, is when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.